-It used to be that law enforcement could use an officer’s mere subjective belief that they smelled cannabis in order to justify a warrantless search based off probable cause.
+It used to be that law enforcement could use an officer’s mere subjective belief that they smelled cannabis in order to justify a warrantless search based on probable cause.
 Now?
 Not so much.

 In a Residence